View in web-browser

 Welcome to our weekly edition of AI & Finance™!

-The week's top reported deal, per FinSMEs, came from London-based Isomorphic Labs, an AI-oriented biotech company, which raised a $600 million round.
-The next biggest announcement came from the security space, where Tampa, Fla.-based ReliaQuest brought in a $500 million-plus round.
-The top five also included companies in the AI infrastructure and semiconductor spaces.
-Smaller funding raises that did not quite make our top 5 this week included announcements from the robotics, food preparation and cybersecurity sectors...
+This week our announcements are led by two deals exceeding the $100 million threshold.
+The top reported deal, per FinSMEs, came from San Francisco-based Anysphere, the developer of automated coding assistant Cursor, which raised a $900 million round to "expand its operations and development efforts," according to its announcement.
+The next biggest announcement came from the agentic AI customer experience space, where Berlin-based Parloa brought in a $120 million Series C round.
+The top five also included companies in the maritime, lawtech and enterprise AI spaces.
+Smaller funding raises that did not quite make our top 5 this week included announcements from the...
 CONTINUE HERE

 Source: thefinancials.com | Updated every 30 minutes, M-F during market hours